-Upon consideration of the findings of the Investigation, the loan to an associate together with the corresponding interest receivable were identified as part of the Incident Transactions.
+Upon consideration of the findings of the Investigation, the loan to an associate together with the corresponding interest receivable on the loan to an associate were identified as part of the Incident Transactions.
 The Group recognised an impairment loss on the Incident Transactions of approximately HK\$4,102,000 during the year ended 31 March 2021 to fully write down the balances of interest receivable from an associate.